x42en/sysplant/README.md

 Happy Hacking :beach: !

 ## Credits
-Massive shout-out to these usefull projects that help during this journey, or individuals for their reviews
+Massive shout-out to these useful projects that helps me during this journey, or individuals for their reviews
 - [@alice blogpost about syscalls techniques](https://alice.climent-pommeret.red/posts/direct-syscalls-hells-halos-syswhispers2/)
 - [@redops blogpost about direct vs indirect syscalls](https://redops.at/en/blog/direct-syscalls-a-journey-from-high-to-low)
 - [@Jackson_T & @modexpblog for Syswhispers2](https://github.com/jthuraisamy/SysWhispers2)